TRAM Flap Breast Reconstruction

 The TRAM Flap is one of the most common techniques used for reconstruction of the breast after mastectomy.
 This procedure involves the creation of a new breast mound using skin and tissue taken from the abdominal region and has proven to be very effective in many patients who have been affected by breast cancer.
 The results of TRAM Flap breast reconstructions are known to look very natural, and the procedure is a time tested technique with proven efficacy.

-The breast reconstruction surgery team at the Long Island Plastic Surgical Group includes some of the most skilled plastic and reconstructive surgeons in the nation.
+The breast reconstruction surgery team at the New York Plastic Surgical Group, a Division of Long Island Plastic Surgical Group includes some of the most skilled plastic and reconstructive surgeons in the nation.
 Our doctors are experienced with every breast reconstruction technique in use today, and a number of our surgeons have attained fellowship training in breast reconstruction at prestigious medical institutions such as Memorial Sloan Kettering Cancer Center.
-At our Breast Reconstruction Center here at LIPSG, we forge collaborative partnerships with breast surgeons, oncologists, radiologists, and other medical professionals involved in each patient’s treatment to provide the best possible care and ensure the most successful, natural-looking breast reconstruction results.
+At our Breast Reconstruction Center here at NYPS Group, we forge collaborative partnerships with breast surgeons, oncologists, radiologists, and other medical professionals involved in each patient’s treatment to provide the best possible care and ensure the most successful, natural-looking breast reconstruction results.

 How Does TRAM Flap Breast Reconstruction Work?